Iterative Estimation of Mixed Exponential Random Graph Models with Nodal Random Effects: Inference through Model Selection and Variance Estimation

 Model comparison can now be carried out with the AIC.
 Setting $p$ as the number of parameters in $\vectheta$ the AIC results to

 Note that (\ref{eq:aiceq}) resembles the marginal AIC, that is after integrating out $\boldsymbol{u}$.
 We refer to \cite{10.1093/biomet/asq042} or \cite{doi:10.1093/biomet/92.2.351} for a deeper discussion of applying AIC in random effects models.
-In our case, formula (\ref{eq:aiceq}) serves as approximation, relying on the pseudo likelihood estimation for $\boldsymbol{u}$.\\
+In our case, formula (\ref{eq:aiceq}) serves as approximation, relying on the pseudolikelihood estimation for $\boldsymbol{u}$.\\

 We compare the AIC in the mERGM to the resulting AIC in the case of node homogeneity, that is by setting $\sigma_{u}^{2}=0$.
 This is carried out in a similar way, but we set $\boldsymbol{u} = 0$. \\ In other words we use the likelihood in (\ref{eq:p1}) by calculating $\kappa(\vectheta)$ simulation based from $N$ draws $y^{\star(1)}, \ldots, y^{\star(N)}$ from model (\ref{eq:p1}) with $\vectheta$ set to the ML estimate in model (\ref{eq:p1}).
 We call this